-Why you should drink on a marathon run
+Why, when and how you should drink water during a marathon

 - Brought to you by Buxton Water

-Race Day approaches and the brave and big hearted amongst you are readying yourselves for the starter's gun.
+As Race Day approaches, the brave and big-hearted among you are getting ready for the starter’s gun.
 Hats off!
-By signing up to the Virgin Money London Marathon you've won our everlasting respect.
-And to show it we'd like to share some top runner's tips with you.
+By signing up to the Virgin Money London Marathon you’ve won our everlasting respect.
+And to show it we’d like to share some top runner’s tips with you.

-Now we know there's a lot racing through your mind right now - what will the weather be like, how can I stay hydrated, what shorts shall I wear?
-Well, you're on your own with the shorts and weather, but we've got a few hydration strategies to help you all on marathon day.
+Now we know there’s a lot racing through your mind right now – what will the weather be like, how can I stay hydrated, what shorts shall I wear?
+Well, you’re on your own with the shorts and weather, but we have a few hydration strategies to help you all on Marathon Day.